nglahani/Online-Quantitative-Trading-Strategies/README.md

 ## Overview

 This project implements a unified trading infrastructure for online portfolio selection.
 The framework covers the entire pipeline, including:
-- **Data Processing:** Extracting and preparing historical price data from CSV files to compute price-relative vectors.
+- **Data Processing:** Extracting and preparing historical price data from CSV files to compute price-relative vectors with Price_Relative_Vector_Creation.ipynb
-- **Portfolio Initialization and Management:** Functions for uniform portfolio allocation and dynamic rebalancing.
+- **Algorithm Implementation:** Multiple algorithm families such as Follow-the-Winner (e.g., Exponential Gradient, Follow-the-Leader, Follow-the-Regularized-Leader), Follow-the-Loser (e.g., Anticorrelation, PAMR, CWMR, OLMAR, RMR), Pattern-Matching approaches, and Meta-Learning ensembles in the [Strategies](Scripts/Strategies/)folder
-- **Algorithm Implementation:** Multiple algorithm families such as Follow-the-Winner (e.g., Exponential Gradient, Follow-the-Leader, Follow-the-Regularized-Leader), Follow-the-Loser (e.g., Anticorrelation, PAMR, CWMR, OLMAR, RMR), Pattern-Matching approaches, and Meta-Learning ensembles.
+- **Hyperparameter Tuning:** Automated grid search with parallel processing is employed to efficiently explore various parameter combinations and fine-tune the strategies, ensuring optimal performance based on metrics such as cumulative wealth, exponential growth rate, and the Sharpe ratio.
+Each algorithm has it's own associated hyperparameter tuning scripts in the [Archived Tuners](Scripts/Archived_Tuners/) folder.
-- **Performance Evaluation:** Tools to assess performance metrics including cumulative wealth, exponential growth rate, and the Sharpe ratio, with extensive hyperparameter tuning via grid search.
+- **Performance Evaluation:** Tools to assess performance metrics among algorithm types including cumulative wealth, exponential growth rate, and the Sharpe ratio in in the [Strategy_Comparisons](Scripts/Strategy_Comparisons/) folder

 For a detailed discussion of the methodologies, experiments, and empirical results, please refer to the research paper available in the [Docs](Docs/) folder.